 He had married a divorcee— how was that reconciled?
 Maybe it wasn’t.
 He and Jane had no children of their own together; and the same year George died, Jane Annie Dyson remarried… her former husband Augustus Vialoux.
 It is by no means certain at this stage whether that wedding took place before or after George Dyson was laid in the ground.

 For a family member who had been nearly completely forgotten George Dyson has proved to have one of the richest historical records of any of his kin.
 Unlike 99% of his contemporaries, we have insights into what he actually thought and said about subjects including the behaviour of the rest of his family.
-He is the only other Dyson I know of to have been immortalised in verse (other than Drewy of course!) and then by none other than by that stalwart of incipient Australian nationalism (and racism) the Bulletin Magazine.
+He is the only Dyson I know of to have been immortalised in verse (other than Drewy!) and then by none other than by that stalwart of incipient Australian nationalism (and racism) the Bulletin Magazine.

 As has been said at the end of so many editorials of the time…